 The Spanish survey on the Porcupine Bank (SpPGFS-WIBTS-Q4) in ICES divisions 7.c and 7.k covers an area from longitude 12°W to 15°W and from latitude 51°N to 54°N following the standard IBTS methodology for the western and southern areas (ICES, 2010).
 The sampling design is a random stratified (Velasco and Serrano, 2003) with two geographical sectors (North and South) and three depth strata (<300 m, 300-450 m and 450-800 m).
 Haul allocation is proportional to the strata area following a buffered random sampling procedure (as proposed by Kingsley et al., 2004) to avoid the selection of adjacent 5×5 nm rectangles.
 More details on the survey design and methodology are presented in ICES (2017).
-In 2019, elasmobranchs constituted ~8% of that total fish caught.
-Results for 2020 are presented in Fernández-Zapico et al. (WD03 2021a).
-The most abundant deep-water shark species in biomass in these surveys are D. calcea (birdbeak dogfish), S. ringens (knifetooth dogfish), E. spinax (velvet belly lantern shark), D. licha (kitefin shark), and H. griseus (bluntnose six-gill shark).
+Results for 2021 are presented in Fernández-Zapico et al. (WD06 2022).
+The most abundant deep-water shark species in biomass in these surveys are D. calceus (birdbeak dogfish), S. ringens (knifetooth dogfish), E. spinax (velvet belly lantern shark), D. licha (kitefin shark), and H. griseus (bluntnose six-gill shark).
 Length distributions for these species are presented in the working document presented to WGEF (see Fernández-Zapico et al., WD03 2021a).